Bassett88/arkosR36S/Frequently-Asked-Questions---CHI.md

 To exit the emulator, do so through the PPSSPP menu or hit 1+Start.

+**For Retrorun based emulation (Atomiswave, Dreamcast, and Naomi)**

+- For performance reasons, this minimal frontend is launched in 320x240 resolution by default on this unit.
+To launch a game in 640x480, just hold the A button while launching your rom.
+You should see a message on the screen that says "640x480 enabled" and your game will load in this higher resolution.

 **For Solarus**

 To exit the system, hit the 1 and Start button.